 29. A Homestead Sauna

 A homestead sauna idea is very easy to implement, especially when you have enough set of instructions for its creation.
-All you will need to figure out is the size and place of your sauna installation, and from thereon you can proceed to building the sauna.
-There are a few things to keep in mind before you lay the ground for work and the manual does list out the dos and don’ts clearly.
+All you will need to figure out is the size and place of your sauna installation, and from thereon, you can proceed to building the sauna.
+There are a few things to keep in mind before you lay the ground for work, and the manual does list out the dos and don’ts clearly.

 30. DIY Spa Sauna

 Why stop at making just a sauna when you can push it a little more and turn it into a spa complex instead?
-Experience the magical comfort and nourishing of a spa right in your home.
-This will require a lot of space in the outdoors right outside your home, so if you’re an apartment or an urban dweller, this is not an option you can go for, unless you do have a roof apartment.
+Experience the magical comfort and nourishment of a spa right in your home.
+This will require a lot of space in the outdoors right outside your home, so if you’re an apartment dweller or an urban dweller, this is not an option you can go for, unless you have a roof apartment.

 More details at imgur.com